evomimic/holo-health/docs/phv.md

 * may be shared under an _Agreement_ that specifies the authorities and responsibilities of each Party to the agreement.
 The Agreement may also specify some reciprocal value flow (i.e., people may get paid for sharing HealthCards with others).
 * Are protected such that _only authorized users under a valid agreement_ have access to the HealthCard.
 * Have an _audit trail_ of all accesses to that health card.

-Figure 1 provides examples of the types of HealthCards that may be defined.

 ![Figure 1.
 Examples of HealthCard Information](https://github.com/evomimic/holo-health/blob/master/images/healthcard-info-types.png)
 _Figure 1.
 Examples of HealthCard Information_